+35725368683

 • With a Schengen visa, the TCN can travel throughout the Schengen area for as long as the visa is valid.

-• From one EU country to another for more than 90 days, the TCN needs a long-stay visa or a residence permit from that country.
+• For stays in another EU country lasting more than 90 days, a TCN requires a long-stay visa or a residence permit from that country.

 For less than 90 days, that country can allow entry without a visa from your country.
 Check this with your country’s or the other countries’ embassy or consulate.